Code-Institute-Submissions/Explore_County_Durham/README.md

 * **Navigation Bar** - The navigation bar is easy to use and consistent across the site, it is designed responsively and collapses down on smaller devices.
 * **Footer Links** - Allows the user to link to various social media pages when clicked.
-* **Jumbotron** - The jumbotron pops up after users have clicked learn more on the homepage.
-It gives users information about the County and it's attractions and encourages the user to explore the interactive map.
+* **Jumbotron** - The jumbotron pops up after users have clicked "learn more" on the homepage.
+It gives users information about the county and it's attractions and encourages the user to explore the interactive map.
 * **Interactive Map** - A map with clickable markers allows users to explore the attractions on offer in the county.
 * **Marker Info Window** - An info window appears above each marker when clicked, this gives users more information about each attraction.